inspirehep/author.xml/README.md

 `<foaf:Person><cal:authorids><cal:authorid source="INSPIRE">`
 in author.xml.

-### INSPIRE ID Number for an individual
+### Getting the INSPIRE ID Number for an individual
-The [INSPIRE Authors](https://inspirehep.net/authors) database (also known as HEPNames database) may be used to find the correct ID for an individual.
+The [INSPIRE Authors](https://inspirehep.net/authors) database (also known as HEPNames database) can be used to find the right ID for an individual.
 The INSPIRE ID Number will be on the author’s record page.

  + If an individual does not have an INSPIRE ID Number and
     - has an entry in [INSPIRE Authors](https://inspirehep.net/authors)